-The University of Delaware Emergency Care Unit (UDECU) is an award winning, student run volunteer organization, committed to excellence in its mission of providing professional emergency medical care to all persons on the University of Delaware Campus.
+The University of Delaware Emergency Care Unit (UDECU) is an award winning, volunteer program run by the University of Delaware Department of Public Safety, committed to excellence in its mission of providing professional emergency medical care to all persons on the University of Delaware Campus.
 In addition to serving the UD campus, UDECU responds to emergencies in the surrounding community of Newark when needed.

 UDECU responds to emergencies 24 hours a day, seven days a week.
 Staffed at all times with a minimum of two Delaware State and Nationally Registered Emergency Medical Technicians, UDECU EMTs respond to everything from sprained ankles to cardiac arrests to severe traumas.
 The dedicated volunteers of UDECU pride themselves in handling any situation that may arise.